-Summer Tomato and Tuna Salad ~ if you think canned tuna belongs between two slices of bread, think again, this vibrant salad is just as easy to make, healthier, and a whole lot more exciting.
+If you think canned tuna belongs between two slices of bread, think again ~ this vibrant tomato and tuna salad is just as easy to make, healthier, and a whole lot more fun to eat!.

-*Today I’m teaming up with Genova Seafood®, my tuna of choice, and as you know, I greatly appreciate your support of my brand partners — I only work with companies that I love, and they help keep TVFGI up and cooking!
+*Today I’m teaming up with Genova Seafood®, my tuna of choice, and as you know, I greatly appreciate your support of my brand partners — I only work with companies that I love.

 Go ahead, eat with your eyes, and when you’re finished, run out and grab the best tomatoes you can find.
 If you’ve been paying attention here at all lately you should already have a stack of Genova Wild Caught Albacore Tuna in your cupboard.
 This meal proves you don’t need a laundry list of ingredients to eat well, just a few perfectly ripe tomatoes, some fabulous tuna, and the best olive oil you can afford.
 A good grinding of fresh pepper helps, and maybe a dash of sherry vinegar, depending on your tomatoes.